 This allows the system kernel to be saved to the drive without a full refresh.
-Think of it as a snapshot of your system on the drive, so you don’t need to boot it from a new state, because it’s loaded from disk.
-If you’re using the shutdown command as a quick way to let hardware cool down or to keep security intact because you’re leaving your computer on all the time, that’s fine and sometimes recommended to prevent accidental damage.
+Think of it as a snapshot of your system on the drive, so you don’t need to boot from a new state; it’s loaded from disk.
+If you’re using the shutdown command as a quick way to let hardware cool down or to maintain security when you’re leaving your computer on all the time, that’s fine and sometimes recommended to prevent accidental damage.
 But if you need it to eliminate technical glitches or performance issues in your system, it’s best to reboot instead.

 When should you shut down or restart your Windows 11 PC

-The main reason you restart your computer rather than shutting it down is when you are trying to troubleshoot your computer or change default settings/clear the system cache.
-Rebooting is also a good option when you’re trying to avoid conflicts during an installation or ensure that it takes full effect after the installer completes.
+The main reasons to restart your computer rather than shut it down are to troubleshoot it or to change default settings/clear the system cache.
+Rebooting is also a good option when you’re trying to avoid conflicts during installation or to ensure it takes full effect after the installer completes.
 If this step is required, the application will usually ask you to restart to complete the installation.

 A reboot is also a good way to refresh your system or device drivers that have started working, as it reloads them from scratch.
 So if you’re trying to get your PC back to a cleaner state than it once was (like for perceived memory leaks), you’ll want to opt for a restart rather than a shutdown, unless you forcibly bypass Fast Startup using the Shift-Click method or manually disable it in your Control Panel’s Power Options.